microsoft/verona/docs/internal/interop.md

 5. A bi-directional RPC layer is created between the Verona code and the sandbox, where calls to external functions go one way, and calls to allocation, system calls, etc. go the other way.
 6. The appropriate object files are created and linked with the main executable.

-Not all functions will be representable in Verona, not all structure layouts will be easily known at the Verona level (special hardware ABI), so errors may still occur here.
+Not all functions will be representable in Verona, not all structure layouts will be easily known at the Verona level (special hardware ABI), so as supports for the foreign language evolves, the compiler may still report errors (lack of support).

 The compiler is responsible for emitting errors that inform the programmer what type/function cannot be represented and potentially why.